ruizdurazo/ruizdurazo/notes/on-css-scss-styling/index.md

 ## [SCSS] How to add a custom font or web font: @font-face

-If you want to use a custom font, and if you want to make sure that users see that font (even if they don't have it on their device), you have to add it yourself.
+If you want to use a custom font, and if you want to make sure that users see that font (even if they don’t have it on their device), you have to add it yourself.

 Cross-site caching no longer works.
 So you really do have to add it yourself (and cache it yourself).